 “The more I owned my story as a Filipina from the Philippines and reflected that in Prim’s products and branding, the more attention the brand got,” she said.
 “I wasn’t just another brand — I was a brand with a real identity, story and full culture behind it.”

 The offerings: Prim Botanicals offers products predominately using Philippine-found ingredients that can be used on hair, lips, body and face.
 Prices range from $12 to $60.
 Her first concoction was a Face Oil that took a year to create and then was sent to different women to test out and provide feedback.
 It’s now one of the signature brand products using cold pressed sea buckthorn, black cumin seed, wild moringa from the Philippines, Polynesian tamanu and African marula to address inflammation and blotchy skin.
-There’s also the Hair Oil that has Virgin Coconut Oil from the Philippines, camellia, moringa, marula, and black seed; the Debauchery Detox Body Scrub using Activated Charcoal, Philippine Barako Coffee, Hawaiian Black Lava Salt; Aura Mists to energize you; and CBD-infused products from body lotion to a roll-on for period pain.
+There’s also the Hair Oil that has Virgin Coconut Oil from the Philippines, camellia, moringa, marula, and black seed; the Debauchery Detox Body Scrub using Activated Charcoal, Philippine Barako Coffee, Hawaiian Black Lava Salt; Aura Mists to energize you; and CBD-infused products from gummies to honey sticks.

 “The question I ask myself each time is, ‘Is something that I confidently feel is better than whatever else on the market?’
 ‘What could I sell that I would buy and confidently get my friends to buy it?’
 But I also need stuff that’s affordable.
 Trust my gut, know my customer and know what I would like to see and so far, that formula has been working really well,” she said.